 The calculation for IGST, CGST or SGST is merely for classification purposes for crediting the tax revenue to the state of consumption.
 The GST tax rate would remain same and there would be no double-taxation.

 Step 3: Determine whether the GST is Chargeable on Reverse Charge Basis

-Normally under GST, the provider of the products or service is prone to collect tax from the recipient and remit the same with the govt. .However, the recipient shall become liable if the services provided to the user is notified as reverse charge services.
+Normally under GST, the provider of the products or service is prone to collect tax from the recipient and remit the same with the govt.

 Hence, the user and therefore the service supplier should know whether the dealings involve reverse charge under the GST or not.

 Step 4: Enrolling under GST Composition Scheme by Suppliers

 Typically, GST compliance needs the supplier to maintain extensive accounts, records and file 3 GST filing in a month.
 However, many SMEs in India would find GST compliance difficult and require a simpler mechanism.